symlex/symlex/README.md

 This ready-to-use framework is built on top of **Silex 2** and uses the well known Symfony DI container instead of Pimple.
 It has proven to be well suited for implementing high-performance microservices, CLI and single-page applications.

-Twitter Bootstrap, RequireJS and AngularJS are used for the example front-end code (static home page, login form and user management).
+Twitter Bootstrap, RequireJS and AngularJS are used for the example frontend code (static home page, login form and user management).
 You can use Symlex with any JavaScript library and REST client or to output static HTML.
 A working example for command line applications is included as well.